Our history

 1997

-In the fall of 1997, the church elected Rev. Titus Mihet (1997-2004) as pastor.
-"Let us be seen as servants of Jesus Christ, as teachers of the mysteries of God".
-Inspired by Cor.4:1.
-During the seven years of ministry, Pastor Mihet and the committee reorganized the Church Bylaws, sold the church building at 3333 Pleasant Valley Rd and purchased the current location at 581 E. Ridgewood Dr in Seven Hills.
-During this time the church was blessed with a large youth, approx. 60 youth of the church, who throughout their spiritual growth and formation were exposed in an organized manner to the church at various programs and events, to name a few: The Association's Annual Youth Missionary Conference in Cleveland, Sponsorship of the Bucharest Orthodox Seminary Choir, the Romanian Parliamentary and Academic Delegation, the Romanian American Academy of Arts and Sciences, The Beauty of a Nation, etc., all of which have had an impact in the evangelization and formation of the younger generation.
+In the fall of 1997, the church called Rev. Titus Mihet (1997-2004) as pastor.
+His ministry motto was “Let us be seen as servants of Jesus Christ, as teachers of the mysteries of God,” in accord with 1 Corinthians 4:1.
+During his seven years of ministry, Pastor Mihet and the committee reorganized the Church Bylaws, sold the church building at 3333 Pleasant Valley Rd., and purchased the current location at 581 E. Ridgewood Dr in Seven Hills.
+During this time, the church was blessed with a large youth membership of approximately 60 young people, who, throughout their spiritual growth and formation, were exposed in an organized manner to the church at various programs and events.
+These events included the Association’s Annual Youth Missionary Conference in Cleveland, sponsorship of the Bucharest Orthodox Seminary Choir, the Romanian Parliamentary and Academic Delegation, the Romanian American Academy of Arts and Sciences, and the Beauty of a Nation, all of which had an impact in the evangelization and formation of the younger generation.

 Titus Miheţ (1997-2004)